 Just 15 minutes’ away from Tulum is the Sian Ka’an Biosphere, a UNESCO listed and federally protected area which is more than 2,000 square miles in size.
 You can find out more about this in the section below about the Riviera Maya, of which Tulum is part.

-Tulum is part of the Rivera Maya; the nearby town of Tulum has undergone a transformation over the last decade and is now an exclusive destination featuring upscale hotels, fine restaurants, and boutique stores.
+Tulum is part of the Rivera Maya; the nearby town of Tulum has undergone a transformation in recent times, and is now an exclusive destination featuring upscale hotels, fine restaurants, and boutique stores.

 El Castillo (The Castle) is the largest of the buildings, and it overlooks the coast on the cliff edge.